Salesforce (CRM) Investment Thesis

 Near-Term Catalysts

-Q4 FY26 Earnings
+Q4 FY26 Earnings (DELIVERED)

 Army Contract Details

 Additional clarity on $5.6B contract revenue recognition and initial task order pipeline.
+Could drive sentiment improvement.

 Medium-Term Catalysts